5 Barn Winter Prep Tasks to Take Care of Now

 Prepare Your Horse

 Before venturing out with your equine companion, be sure his confidence and fitness levels are adequate for the ride you have planned.
-If he is inexperienced on trails, slowly desensitize him to unique situations such as uneven terrain, water, dogs and traffic by taking short […]
+If he is inexperienced on trails, slowly desensitize him to unique situations such as uneven terrain, water, dogs […]

 Six Easy Hacks for an Organized Tack Room